kriswema/resgen/README.md

 Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA  02111-1307  USA

 ## Changelog ##
+Version 2.0.3
+ - New: Added -n option to preserve WAD files in .res file, even if unused.
 Version 2.0.2
  - Bugfix: Fixed flawed logic that caused RESGen not to parse skynames and in some cases of non-standard BSP styles, the wad files.
 Thanks go to